michal-harish/graphstream/README.md

 The GraphStream Pipeline consists of 2 components:

-1. **SyncsToGraph** - this is a simple transformation of `datasync` topic to `graphstream` delta topic - syncs are filtered and for each sync that passes two respective BSPMessage(s) are sent representing edge and reverse edge of the connection.
+1. **SyncsToGraph** - this is a simple transformation of `datasync` topic to `graphdelta` topic - syncs are filtered and for each sync that passes two respective BSPMessage(s) are sent representing edge and reverse edge of the connection.
-2. **ConnectedBSP** - this is a recursive operator which consumes (and recursively produces into) `graphstream` delta topic as well as publishes the new state into the `graphstate` commit log topic.
+2. **ConnectedBSP** - this is a recursive operator which consumes (and recursively produces into) `graphdelta` delta topic as well as publishes the new state into the `graphstate` commit log topic.

 ![hello](doc/GraphStream_architecture.png)